FREQUENTLY ASKED QUESTIONS

 What has happened to the BIG Questions, the old AT 2 strand?

 Simply, we don't have them now.
 However, the Ways of Knowing, Understand, Discern and Respond all mean that we should still be having those big conversations.
-The Resource has identified Discern questions (where we talk and listen to others ponder the same topic) and Respond questions (where we think about our personal response to something, how we might learn from it, or incorporate it into our lives) in colour: ORANGE for Discern and GREEN for Respond – so we can still see them and ensure that RE is not just about knowing!
+The Resource has identified Discern questions (where we talk and listen to others ponder the same topic) and Respond questions (where we think about our personal response to something, how we might learn from it, or incorporate it into our lives) in colour: PINK for Discern and BLUE for Respond – so we can still see them and ensure that RE is not just about knowing!

 Why are some phase outcomes in the Resource black and others red?